eeshanl/ee472/Lab5/README.md

 5. Iterate previous requirements specifications, design, and implementations of previous support for the  keypad, external GPIO interfaced LCD display, timers, ISRs, A/D sensors, and other infrastructure to meet the changes required for this lab.
 6. Test the new features and capabilities of the system

-## Group Members & Contributions

-#### Ruchira Kulkarni
-- Created README
-- Worked on motor control methods in autonomous mode
-- Worked on setting up the uart functionality
-- Wired the tank

-#### Eeshan Londhe
-- Commented code thoroughly
-- Worked on strategically developing the placement of the sensors used for autonomous and semi-autonomous mode
-- Worked with LED lights for signaling turns and brakes
-- helped with wiring the tank

-#### Denny Ly
-- Created flow diagrams and schematic
-- Worked on developing a strategy for motor movements in the autonomous mode of the tank
-- Worked on setting up the uart
-- Developed semi-autonomous mode

-<b>Overall, we distributed the work fairly evenly.</b>

 ## Hardware Setup
 We attached the H-bridge to the Stellaris board using 5 GPIO pins for control of the two motors on the RoboTank.
 Also, we gave the H-bridge two PWM signals to drive the two motors.
 The speaker was also initialized and connected to a PWM signal to produce sounds at various frequencies.
 See Lab Report for full Hardware Schematic.